093745/WWW.FACV.COM/README.md

                 <h3>👤 Profile</h3>
                 <div class="timeline-container">
                    <!-- Job 1 -->
-                <p>A self-driven, results-oriented Project Management &amp; Construction Planning, Scheduling & Monitoring Specialist with extensive experience of providing a full range of Construction, progress tracking and reporting across infrastructure and building projects.
+                <p>A self-driven, results-oriented Project Management &amp; Construction Planning, Scheduling & Monitoring Specialist with extensive experience of providing a full range of Construction, progress tracking, and reporting across infrastructure and building projects.
 Balancing strategic planning with practical delivery of solutions to a diverse range of Projects, I consistently meet and exceed organisational commercial aims.
-High-level leadership skills with continous improvement, I am adept at implementing innovative solutions tailored to specific project needs and organisational development.</p></div>
+With high-level leadership skills and continuous improvement, I am adept at implementing innovative solutions tailored to specific project needs and organisational development.</p></div>

                 <div class="work-experience-section">